adpllc/marketplace-sample-payloads/run/payroll/pay-data-input/postman-collection/readme.md

-# **Pay data input modify - Postman collection**
+# **Pay data input - Postman collection**

-A Postman collection for creating a batch for an employee in ADP Workforce Now.
+A Postman collection for Adding and Replacing a pay data batch details for an employee in ADP Workforce Now.

-Full API documentation can be found at [Payroll Data Input API Guide - ADP Workforce Now](https://developers.adp.com/services/elasticsearch/articles/guides/2290c84affffb44938074db32d803471db31fd6b/doc/PayrollDataInputAPIGuide-ADPWorkforceNow.pdf).
+Full API documentation can be found at [Pay Data Input API Guide-RUN](https://developers.adp.com/services/elasticsearch/articles/guides/ccbe89dcee99365523e0506ad7a09b7462be2d4c/doc/PayDataInputAPIGuide-RUN.pdf).

 Postman is a GUI REST client.
 By importing the collections you can explore our APIs and get a better understanding of the requests and responses.